Pylons/pyramid_cookbook/docs/pylons/exceptions.rst

 Exception rules:

-1. Pyramid internally raises ``HTTNotFound`` if no route matches the request, or if no view matches the route and request.
+1. Pyramid internally raises ``HTTPNotFound`` if no route matches the request, or if no view matches the route and request.
 It raises ``HTTPForbidden`` if the request is denied based on the current authorization policy.